johnhargestam/brand-specific-styling/README.md

 * Using the vue lifecycle to load style on-demand is very handy for asynchronous vue components.

 ## Issues
+* The client cannot load the css before all scripts have been loaded and resolved.
-* There is quite some boilerplate necessary to allow each component to resolve the correct style at runtime and delay its rendering.
+* There is quite some boilerplate within the components to allow them to resolve the correct style at runtime.